WE WILL OFFER A LOT OF COACHING TRAINING AND DEVELOPMENT OPPORTUNITIES.

 WHEN

-Practices will start in early March and games will start in mid April.
-Expect two practices lasting 90 minutes each from March until games start in mid April.
-Once games start, expect 2 games a week and 1-2 practice a week.
+Practices will start in early March, and games will start in mid-April.
+Expect two practices lasting 90 minutes each from March until games start in mid-April.
+Once games start, expect 2 games a week and 1-2 practices a week.
 Games will be one hour 45 minutes long.
 The goal is 3-4 activities a week.
-Games will finish end of June.
+Games will finish at the end of June.
 Expect 18-20 regular season games and then an end of season league tournament.

 WHERE